 Colleen leaves him.
 His father dies.
 He is drinking too much.
 He calls me one night, clearly drunk.
 “I need you, man.”
 Awkwardly I say “I’m always there for you.”
 But, of course, I’m not.

-John’s brother is struck and killed by a bus.
+John’s brother is struck and killed by a bus in front of his highschool.

 Larry is killed in a car accident along with two other teen boys.
 His father has visited the site of the accident and is very upset to discover a piece of his son’s skull overlooked by the cleanup crew.
 He calls my dad about it.
 Dad goes there, finds the skull fragment, puts it in a pizza box he had in the trunk of the car, and delivers it to the funeral home.